inspec/inspec/docs/inputs.md

 ### Debugging Inputs with the Event Log

-If you are having difficulty determining why a particular value is being used, you can use the Event Log to determine what is going on.
+If it is difficult to determine why a particular value is being used, you can use the Event Log to determine what is happening.

 First, use the `input_object()` DSL method.
-It's like `input()` in that it looks up an Input, but instead of evaluating the current value, it returns the underlying `Inspec::Input` object.
+This method is like `input()` in that it looks up an input, but instead of evaluating the current value, it returns the underlying `Inspec::Input` object.

 ```ruby